lgreski/cleaningdata/README.md

   5. Create an output data file from the result of steps 1 - 4, an independent tidy data set that contains the average of each variable for each activity.

 <h4 id="considerations"> Cleaning Considerations </h4>
-The key challenge to using the dataset  provided by the *Technical Research Centre* is that there is no single piece of documentation that explains in simple business terms how the different files relate to each other.
+The key challenge to using the dataset  provided by the *Technical Research Centre* is that there is no single piece of documentation that explains in simple business terms how the different files relate to each other and how to combine them into a single data set for subsequent analysis.
 The contents of the eight files are summarized below.
 <table>
     <tr>
         <th>File</th>